-The Poovanese is a small to medium-sized dog that you will fall in love with.
+The Poovanese is a small to a medium-sized dog that you will fall in love with.
 They are small, cute and very friendly little dogs.

 This hybrid is the combination of a pedigree-grade Poodle and the Havanese.
 This dog makes a great pet for small families and grows in popularity by the day.